typegoose/mongodb-memory-server/README.md

 #### Known Incompatibilities

-- [ArchLinux](https://github.com/nodkz/mongodb-memory-server/issues/302) & [Alpine](https://github.com/nodkz/mongodb-memory-server/issues/347) do not have an offical mongodb build
+- [ArchLinux](https://github.com/nodkz/mongodb-memory-server/issues/302) & [Alpine](https://github.com/nodkz/mongodb-memory-server/issues/347) do not have an official mongodb build
 - ArchLinux(Docker) does not have an `/etc/os-release` file by default

 ### mongodb-memory-server